What type of content do you primarily create?

 - Upload videos directly to YouTube and podcasts to podcast hosting platforms

 The best part?
-Descript isn’t limited to iOS.
-Whether you’re recording videos using Apple’s Continuity Camera, your traditional webcam, or a Samsung device, you can edited it all in Descript.
-Here’s how to use the Descript video editor.
+Descript isn't limited to iOS.
+Whether you're recording videos using Apple's Continuity Camera, your traditional webcam, or a Samsung device, you can edit it all in Descript.
+Here's how to use the Descript video editor.

-Continuity Camera FAQs
+Apple Continuity Camera FAQs

-What is the Continuity Camera?
+What is Apple Continuity Camera?

-How do I get a Continuity Camera?
+How do I set up Apple Continuity Camera?

-Anyone using Continuity Camera must be signed into the same Apple ID on both their iPhone and Mac or Macbook.
+Anyone using Continuity Camera must be signed into the same Apple ID on both their iPhone and Mac or MacBook.
 From there, go to your iPhone and visit Settings > General > AirPlay & Handoff.
 Toggle the Continuity Camera on.
+Make sure both devices have Bluetooth and Wi-Fi enabled for the connection to work properly.

-Is the Continuity Camera only for Mac?
+Is Apple Continuity Camera only for Mac?